 Growing up, I had questions about God and would ask my mom.
 Her response was always, "We believe in God.
 We're Christians.
 Don't worry about it."
 Even as a little girl, I knew there had to be more, but I could tell by the tone in my mom's voice that I wasn't going to get any detailed or accurate answers.
 The home I grew up in was all about talking the talk, never actually walking the walk, (they had a pretty hard time talking the talk . . . ).
 My parents were both alcoholics, and my dad was apparently very abusive.
 I was too little.
 I only remember some things.
 My mom left him and continued marrying abusive alcoholics.
-She had two other husbands after my dad and three other kids after me--all of us within five years.
+She had 2 other husbands after my dad, and 3 other kids after me, all of us within 5 years.

-My clearest memory from growing up was waking up in the middle of the night and hearing my mom and her husband fighting.
-When the arguments turned into fights, I would run out into the hallway downstairs, and if my little brothers and sister weren't already there, they were on their way.
-We would all sit there so scared and crying--hearing the screaming and yelling.
+My clearest memory from growing up was waking up in the middle of the night and hearing my mom and her husband fighting, when the arguments turned into fights, I would run out into the hallway downstairs and if my little bro's and sis weren't all ready there, they were on their way.
+We would all sit there so scared, crying, hearing the screaming and yelling.
 I remember feeling so helpless.
 When I was 15, I was tired of my life.
 I hated it.
 I ran away from home, started drinking and doing drugs, and having sex with my boyfriend.
 I didn't feel loved at my house.
 So I started looking elsewhere.
 I hated drinking, and I hated doing drugs, but I longed so much to be accepted.
 The morals in my family regarding sex were non-existent.
-My mom talked about sex as if it was a game.
+My mom talked about sex like it was a game.
 I had sex with my boyfriend out of desperation.
 I didn't want him to leave me.
 Well, that didn't work.
 We broke up just before I turned 16.
-My step-dad's daughter's boyfriend, who was 38, molested me when I was 15.
-I told my parents, and they didn't do anything.
+My step dad's daughter's boyfriend, who was 38, molested me when I was 15.
+I told my parents and they didn't do anything.

-I felt so gross and ended up talking to a counselor at school.
-The police were involved, and my step-dad told me that he thought I was blowing things way out of proportion because I wasn't raped.
-I felt as if I was nothing.
-I moved down to California to live with my grandparents and managed to get myself involved with a group of people who made my friends from Washington look like good school kids.
-Shortly after my 17th birthday, I was raped.
+I felt so gross, and ended up talking to a counselor at school.
+The police were involved and my step dad told me he thought I was blowing things way out of proportion because I wasn't raped.
+I felt like I was nothing.
+I moved down to California to live with my grandparents.
+Managed to get myself involved with a group of people who made my friends from Washington look like good school kids.
+Shortly after my 17th Birthday, I was raped.
 I totally could have avoided the situation by not drinking, not getting high, not partying with these people.
-The risk of being raped or shot seemed worth it when I thought of the "acceptance" I felt from my peers--though it was all fake.
+The risk of being raped or shot seemed worth it when I thought of the "acceptance" I felt from my peers, though it was all fake.
 After the rape, I was convinced that I wasn't good for anything.

 I never had a male figure reach out and love me, so I thought I was impossible to love and totally worthless.
-I had been rejected, hated, abused in so many ways, lied to, I was hurting.
-I wanted someone to put their arms around me and hold me.
+I had been rejected, hated, abused in so many ways, lied to, I was hurtin'.
+I wanted someone to put there arms around me and hold me.
 I became very promiscuous.
-I'd have sex with a guy, and he'd maybe hold me for 5 minutes afterwards.
-In those 5 minutes, I tried to imagine that he was holding me because there was something about me that he found lovable.
+I'd have sex with a guy, and he'd maybe hold me for 5 min. afterwards.
+In those 5 min.
+I tried to imagine that he was holding me because there was something about me he found lovable.
 Then he'd leave me there.
-In my senior year of high school, I started thinking about God.
-I didn't know anything about how to have a relationship with Him and didn't know much about Jesus or prayer.
-All I knew was that He was bigger, and He could fix things.
-After graduation, the weight of my depression was so much that I couldn't handle it anymore.
-I remember telling God that He owed me a spot in Heaven because He let me grow up the way I did.
-I blamed Him for who I was (not so much for what I did to myself but for what others did to me and because I was "unlovable").
+My senior year of high school I started thinking about God.
+I didn't know anything about how to have a relationship with Him, didn't know much about Jesus or prayer, all I knew was that He was bigger and He could fix things.
+After graduation the weight of my depression was so much that I couldn't handle it anymore.
+I remember telling God He owed me a spot in Heaven because He let me grow up the way I did.
+I blamed Him for who I was, (not so much for what I did to myself, but for what others did to me and because I was "unlovable").
 I tried to kill myself that day.
-I sat with a razor and cutting up my wrist.
+I sat with a razor, cutting up my wrist.

-I was always doing stupid things to inflict physical pain upon myself.
-It helped briefly take my mind off the emotional pain.
+I was always doing stupid things to inflict physical pain upon myself, it helped briefly take my mind off the emotional pain.
 But I couldn't do it this time.
 I could not cut deep enough.
-I was crying so much.
-I just wanted to die.
-So, I cried out to God again and told Him to take me or heal me because the pain hurt too much.
-At work the next day, I was on my break, and there was this guy wearing a Jesus Freak bracelet.
+I was crying so much, I just wanted to die.
+So, I cried out to God again, told Him to take me or heal me cuz the pain hurt too much.
+At work the next day I was on my break and there was this guy wearing a Jesus Freak bracelet.
 I asked him to explain his religion to me and how he knew it was the right one.
-He told me that religion was man's attempt to reach God and that Jesus is God's way to reach man.
-He gave me the second best gift I've ever received--a Bible.
-Shortly after, I received the best gift I've ever received--the Holy Spirit.
-I asked Jesus to be my Lord and Savior, and I knew that I was loved.
-Not only that, but I realized that God by choice found me to be worthy enough to die for.
+He told me that religion was mans attempt to reach God, and that Jesus is God's way to reach man.
+He gave me the second best gift I've ever received, a Bible.
+Shortly after, I received the best gift I've ever received, the Holy Spirit.
+I asked Jesus to be my Lord and Savior and I knew, I was loved.
+Not only that, but I realized that God, by choice, found me to be worthy enough to die for.
 I didn't feel empty anymore.

-It took a while for me to break some of my addictions.
+It took a while for me to brake some of my addictions.
 The hardest were drinking and sex.
-January 1, 2002, I will be celebrating 2 years of sobriety.
-I haven't had sex in over a year and a half, and it's awesome.
+January 1, 2002 I will be celebrating 2 years of sobriety.
+I haven't had sex in over a year and a half and it's awesome.
 God has totally been there for me.
 He's been so faithful and so patient.
 For a while I had a hard time understanding that I was a NEW creation in Christ.
-I still felt "used and abused."
+I still felt "used and abused".
 But I remembered, and still remind myself, that God wants me, He loves me, and He will never leave nor forsake me.
-I've had the pleasure of sharing my testimony with many people in the 2 1/2 years that I've been a Christian.
-I've grown so much, and there's still so much more to go...
-What's so awesome is when someone else opens up to me after hearing my testimony and shares with me their stories of rape, abuse, alcoholism, etc. I get to be used by God at that moment to provide comfort for someone else.
+I've had the pleasure of sharing my testimony with many people in the 2 1/2 years I've been a Christian.
+I've grown so much, and there's still so much more to go....
+What's so awesome is when someone else opens up to me after hearing my testimony, and shares with me their stories of rape, abuse, alcoholism, etc. I get to be used by God at that moment, to provide comfort for someone else.